kmesh-net/kmesh/docs/proposal/tcp_long_connection_metrics.md

 know that this has succeeded?
 -->

-- Collect detailed traffic metrics (e.g. bytes send/recieved, direction, throughput, round-trip time, latency , state-change) continously during the lifetime of long TCP connections using ebpf.
+- Collect detailed traffic metrics (e.g. bytes send/recieved, round-trip time, packet loss, tcp retransmission) continously during the lifetime of long TCP connections using ebpf.

 - Reporting of metrics and access logs, at periodic time or based on throughput (e.g. after transfer of 1mb of data).